Yusra-3033/bidirectional-transformers-odrl-to-text/README.md

 python scripts/validate_and_fix_odrl.py
 ```

-➤ Consistency Test: 🧠 ODRL → text → ODRL again, it checks if they match (or at least are semantically equivalent).
+➤ Consistency Test: ODRL → text → ODRL again, it checks if they match or at least are semantically equivalent.
 ```bash
 python scripts/test.py
 ```